jonathanlocke/jonathanlocke.github.io/index.md

         @MirrorMethod("fromAlien")
         public PureEnergy toPureEnergy()
         {
-            [...]
+            return [...]
         }
     }

-would automatically imply the existence of this method:
+would automatically imply the existence of this mirror method:

     public class PureEnergy
     {